Abdul Samad Ismail: Awards

 He was honoured for his contribution in 1992 by the King of Malaysia, who at the time was Sultan Azlan Shah of Perak.
 Samad also separately received the Pejuang Sastera (Literature Champion) for literature and journalism.

 He was also awarded the Ramon Magsaysay Award for Journalism, Literature and Creative Communications Arts in 1994 for his efforts in support of Malaysian independence, democratic nation building and Malay cultural revival in Malaysia.

 Death

-Samad died quietly on the evening 4 September 2008, at Pantai Medical Centre in Kuala Lumpur.
-He succumbed from a severe lung infection and kidney failure at the age of 84.
+Samad died on the evening of 4 September 2008, at Pantai Medical Centre in Kuala Lumpur.
+He succumbed to a severe lung infection and kidney failure at the age of 84.
 Prior to this, he had been hospitalised in the intensive care unit since 24 August 2008, due to breathing difficulties.

 Lee Kuan Yew sent his condolences to Samad's son, describing him as able and shrewd though with an innate ability to accept changed realities.
 In the condolence letter, Lee said that they were friends even though they had parted company politically.
 When Samad wanted to visit his family in Singapore, Lee had recommended that the entry ban on Samad be lifted.